Capivasertib

 Capivasertib and pregnancy warnings

-Capivasertib can harm a developing fetus.
+Capivasertib can harm an unborn baby.
 If you’re pregnant or think you may be pregnant, talk to your doctor before starting capivasertib.
 If you’re able to become pregnant, you will be asked to take a pregnancy test before treatment begins.
-Pregnancy should be avoided during treatment and for one month after treatment with capivasertib ends.
-If you can get a partner pregnant, you should take steps to avoid this for up to four months after treatment with capivasertib ends.
+Pregnancy should be avoided during treatment and for 1 month after treatment with capivasertib ends.
+If you can get a partner pregnant, you should take steps to avoid this for up to 4 months after treatment with capivasertib ends.

 Paying for capivasertib